Skip to main content

 hello world! (./src/commands/hello/world.ts)

-If you'd like to start using oclif inside an existing project of yours, then you can use the oclif init command to add the necessary files, dependencies, and configuration.
+If you want to start using oclif inside an existing project, then use the oclif init command to add the necessary files, dependencies, and configuration.

 ?
 Command bin name the CLI will export (my-pkg): my-pkg